Insights

 Building an Enterprise Platform on Bare Metal — Part 3: One Repo to Rule 84 Applications

-The hardest part of managing 84 applications isn’t deploying them.
-It’s keeping them from turning into a dumpster fire of configuration drift, secret sprawl, and “I swear I only changed one thing.”
+The hardest part of managing 84 applications isn’t deploying them — it’s stopping them from turning into a dumpster fire of configuration drift.
+Here is the repo layout, the real Argo CD manifests, and the incidents that shaped the patterns.

 Building an Enterprise Platform on Bare Metal — Part 2: Bootstrapping with Tinkerbell & Cluster API